Church Life Newsletter

 1 Corinthians 14:26

-What is the outcome then, brethren?
-When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
-Let all things be done for edification.
+What should be done then, my brothers and sisters?
+When you come together, each one has a hymn, a lesson, a revelation, a tongue, or an interpretation.
+Let all things be done for building up.

 Connection groups are open to all people...RCRC members, non-members, Christians, and non-Christians.